QGIS

 ## What you need

-* OS Maps API added to an API project in the OS Data Hub with an API Key; see [getting-started-with-an-api-project](https://docs.os.uk/os-apis/core-concepts/getting-started-with-an-api-project "mention") for more information
+* OS Maps API added to an API project in the OS Data Hub with an API Key; see [Getting started with an API project](/os-apis/core-concepts/getting-started-with-an-api-project.md) for more information

 * QGIS version 3.22.0 or later